 1. Pump

-One of the first components to investigate during industrial torque converter repair is the unit’s pump.
+The unit’s pump, also known as the impeller, is one of the first components to investigate during industrial torque converter repair.
 Torque converters use a type of centrifugal pump.
 These pumps are designed to move fluid in a rotational pattern.
-Fluid enters through the center of the unit, thanks to a vacuum generated by the pump, then moves toward the outside of the unit, where it is expelled.
+Fluid enters through the unit’s center, thanks to a vacuum generated by the pump, then moves toward the outside of the unit, where it is expelled.

 2. Turbine

-The fluid expelled from the pump of the torque converter enters the blades of the turbine.
+The fluid expelled from the torque converter pump enters the turbine’s blades.
 The turbine is connected to the unit’s transmission and causes the transmission to spin, allowing your machine to move.

 3. Stator